Versions of this easy Mexican rice dish that I am sharing with you today, a relative of Spanish rice, are popular all over South America.

 Sopa seca is usually served after the real soup, which is obviously liquid, at lunch, and it is popular in the Mexican “fast foods” or small family restaurants.

-It makes a great dish to serve with roasted meats, salad
+It makes a great dish to serve with roasted meats, or a salad.

 You can also add green peas to it, chopped carrots or chopped tomatoes in tomato juice.